-DHCF or its designee is responsible to review the PCP's using a PCP checklist to ensure that the document contains all the required information prior to the approval of services.
-The incomplete PCPs are returned to the case manager by DHCF or its designee.
-Additionally, DHCF's oversight and monitoring selects random PCP's to verify whether the ISP was developed in accordance with the DHCF's PCP guidelines.
+DHCF and/or its designee(s) are responsible for reviewing PCSPs to ensure that the document contains all the required information prior to the approval of services.
+Incomplete PCSPs are not approved.
+Additionally, DHCF's oversight and monitoring approach selects random PCSPs to verify whether the service plans were developed in accordance with DHCF guidelines.

-All ISPs reviewed must demonstrate that all services are provided in type, scope, amount, description, and frequency in accordance with the ISP.
-If any of the services is not being received in type, scope, amount, description, and frequency the ISP is marked as non-compliant.
-A Discovery is generated detailing the deficiency for remediation.
-As mentioned under question ii (Methods for Discovery), DHCF has in place several mechanisms to monitor and analyze EPD waiver performance.
+All reviewed PCSPs must demonstrate that all services are provided in type, scope, amount, duration, and frequency in accordance with the service plan.
+Otherwise, the PCSP is determined non-compliant.
+For enrolled fee-for-service providers, a discovery is generated detailing the deficiency for remediation.
+For contracted D-SNPs, remedial action is taken consistent with the audit protocols described in the D-SNP's contract with the District.

+As mentioned under question a.ii.
+(Methods for Discovery), DHCF has in place several mechanisms to monitor and analyze EPD waiver performance.
 The LTCA Oversight and Monitoring Division conducts compliance reviews on performance measures of all waiver assurances.
 The LTCA Oversight and Monitoring Division is responsible for the discovery and remediation process of individual and systemic issues.

-The District's DQHO has a Program Analyst dedicated to the LTCA and the EPD waiver.
-This Program Analyst has assisted in development and implementation of an EPD work plan to ensure that all elements of the waiver are in compliance.
-The Analyst also chairs a Quality Management Committee meeting on a monthly basis that implements the Quality Strategy outline in Appendix H including a Continuous Quality Improvement plan.
+DHCF additionally has a Program Analyst dedicated to the long-term services and supports programs, including the EPD waiver.
+This Program Analyst has assisted in development and implementation of a work plan to ensure that all elements of the waiver are in compliance.
+The Analyst also chairs the Quality Management Committee meeting on a monthly basis that implements the Quality Strategy outline in Appendix H including a Continuous Quality Improvement plan.
 This process includes the development of Quality Improvement Projects for any assurance that is performing below 86%.
-All indicators in this assurance have QIPs in place.
-The District has seen improvements in five (5) of the nine (9) measures within this Assurance and has implemented new interventions in the other four (4).
-The District anticipates that that through this added infrastructure that all performance measure indicators in this Assurance will be in compliance.